-Having seized power, the proletariat will take into its own hands, through its state, the ownership of the means of production, and control of credit and trade, stripping the capitalist bankers and corporation heads of the economic basis of their power.
+Having seized power, the proletariat will take into its own hands, through its state, the ownership of the means of production and control of credit and trade, stripping the capitalist bankers and corporation heads of the economic basis of their power.
 But the proletariat cannot stop there.
 Through the exercise of its dictatorship it must move to transform all of society and overcome all the ulcers left over from capitalist society.

 The working class in power will have inherited from capitalism its "division of labor"-division between mental and manual workers, between workers in industry and working people in agriculture, between the city and the countryside, and between workers in different branches of the economy.
-The working class must break down these divisions.
-It must overcome the inequalities that capitalism fosters between men and women and between different nationalities, as well as the differences in regional development caused by capitalism.
+The working class must break down these divisions and step by step eliminate all aspects of commodity production (production for exchange controlled by private individuals, or groups of individuals, rather than production for use controlled by society as a whole), which contains within it the core of the separation of society into classes, based on private ownership of means of production.
+The working class must also overcome the inequalities that capitalism fosters between men and women and between different nationalities, as well as the differences in regional development caused by capitalism.